SlothyKernel1314/pip_boy_ok_200/README.md

 Pip-Boy OK-200 is a personal project aiming at reproducing the Pip-Boy from the video game Fallout 4 in a web browser, while making it the support of my curriculum vitae.

+The project is hosted here : https://iat1984.com/

+The rendering is much better on a desktop or laptop.
+The smallest screens (some smartphones for example) are not supported, the pip-boy screen will stay off (or the display will be broken if you manage to make it buggy...).

 ## Potential improvements

 In order to make the Pip-Boy screen more "realistic", it would be possible to add CSS animations in order to reproduce